-Keep scrolling to learn more about each of these Elf on the Shelf variations and which will be the best fit for your family!
+(Keep scrolling to learn more about each of these Elf on the Shelf variations and which will be the best fit for your family!
 There are even religious alternative to Elf On The Shelf!)

 (Just don’t do that creepy Doll in the Hall. shudder.
 Although it is one of the funniest alternatives to Elf on a Shelf–twisted, but funny.
 I guess it’s good if you’re looking for Elf on the Shelf alternatives rude and crude…)

 What to tell your kids if you don’t have an Elf on the Shelf?

 If you don’t want to do the Elf Shelf tradition (or any of the alternatives), tell your kids that every family has a different way to connect to Santa and that your family doesn’t need an elf because you have a direct email address and text for Santa.

 Need Christmas traditions around the world lesson plans or want to learn more about Christmas in other countries?
 Get our Christmas around the world activity pack complete with recipes, coloring sheets, and activities for the holidays!

 Holiday Traditions & Facts From 8 Different Countries with Recipes From The Countries PLUS Coloring and Activity Pages and FREE Matching Game

 Perfect for a Christmas around the world unit lesson or holiday fun at home!